bruntouchables/GitRevive/README.md

 - Henrikh Kantuni ([@kantuni](https://github.com/kantuni))
 - Shahen Kosyan ([@k0syan](https://github.com/k0syan))

 This software is not affiliated or endorsed by GitHub.

+Please feel free to open an issue or a pull request.
+If you like this project please leave us feedback.
+If you don't - please tell us how we can improve it.